Mortgage Investor Guidelines Explained

 Who are the main mortgage investors?

 Fannie Mae and Freddie Mac purchase conventional conforming loans.
 Ginnie Mae securitizes government-backed loans (FHA, VA, USDA).
 Private investors purchase non-conforming or jumbo loans.
 Each has different guidelines.
+See our Conventional Loan and Mortgage Loan Delivery Process guides.

 How do investor guidelines affect me?